Lino Saputo: Other interests

 Saputo owns a significant stake in a trucking company, TransForce, and has extensive investments in real estate, forest products, hotels and golf courses.

-Saputo has a strong interest for hockey and he founded a hockey player agency called Quartexx Management.
+Saputo has a strong interest in hockey, and he founded a hockey player agency called Quartexx Management.

 Saputo founded the Amelia and Lino Saputo Jr. Foundation in 2011, which has as a mission to education and support future generations.

 Honours

-In 2011, he was made an Officer of the National Order of Quebec.
-He was appointed a Member of the Order of Canada (CM) in 2012, per the Government House announcement on June 29, 2012, and the Canada Gazette on September 1, 2012.
+In 2011, Saputo was made an Officer of the National Order of Quebec.
+He was appointed a member of the Order of Canada (CM) in 2012, per the Government House announcement on June 29, 2012, and the Canada Gazette on September 1, 2012.

-His son Lino Saputo Jr. was named "Canada's Outstanding CEO of the Year" for 2019 by the Financial Post.
+Saputo's son Lino Saputo Jr. was named "Canada's Outstanding CEO of the Year" for 2019 by the Financial Post.